Foundation in Cognitive Behaviour Therapy: Continuing Professional Development Unit

 What if I don’t have a core profession?

 Applicants without a core health or social care profession will be considered for eligibility via a shortened version of the Knowledge, Skills and Attitudes (KSA) framework.
-For information about this route see various documents available to download on the course website page.
-The KSA essentially requires prospective students to collate evidence that demonstrate adequate experience, knowledge and qualifications to undertake CBT training (as set out by the British Association for Behavioural and Cognitive Psychotherapies).
+For information about this route see various documents available to download on the Programme website page.
+The KSA essentially requires prospective trainees to collate evidence that demonstrate adequate experience, knowledge and qualifications to undertake CBT training (as set out by the British Association for Behavioural and Cognitive Psychotherapies).

 Relevant core professions include qualifications as a clinical psychologist, mental health nurse, occupational therapist, psychiatrist, social worker, accredited counsellor, health visitor and school nurse